Investing for Passive Income With ETFs

 Why investors want income

 Some investors don't need their portfolio to grow as fast as possible.
-They need it to pay them.
-Regularly, reliably, and ideally with increasing amounts over time.
+They need it to pay them, with payouts that hold up against inflation.

 How ETF income works

-The key metric is distribution yield: the annual income per share divided by the share price.
-A $100 ETF paying $3 per year has a 3% yield.
+The headline number is the distribution yield: annual income per share divided by the share price.
+A $100 ETF paying $3 a year yields 3%.

 |---|---|---|